lady-h-world/My_Garden/reading_pages/Rainbow_Moss/rainbow_moss.md

 You must have noticed some colorful stones lying in the grass, as well as their above rainbow light?!
 These stones are covered with rainbow moss, a kind of plant nourished by magical power.
 After Lady H. brought in more and more treasures to the garden, these tiny flowers were attracted by the super power here.

-These rainbow-like flowers will breath out glowing bubbles, which often fly up 7 ~ 10 centermeters higher and form a rainbow.
+These tiny flowers will breath out glowing bubbles, which often fly up 7 ~ 10 centermeters higher and form a rainbow.
 If the rainbow has brighter color, it means the moss flowers are happier, also means they are fed with stronger power.

 </p>
 <p>&nbsp;</p>